jtwleung/Final-Project-ER-Wait-Times/README.md

-# Final-Project-ER-Wait-Times
+# Alberta ER Wait Times Analysis & Predictive Modeling: Final Project

-This is a final project for Lighthouse Labs data science program wherein I complete data analysis and machine learning model building to explore Alberta ER Wait Times (instantaneous times captured from https://www.albertahealthservices.ca/waittimes/waittimes.aspx).
+This is a final project for Lighthouse Labs data science program wherein I complete data analysis and machine learning model building to explore Alberta ER Wait Times (instantaneous times captured from https://www.albertahealthservices.ca/waittimes/waittimes.aspx) between September 24, 2022 and November 22, 2023.

 Please see the [About the Data](#about-the-dataset) section to read about the provenance of the dataset used in this project.